Can Edge Probing Tasks Reveal Linguistic Knowledge in QA Models?: RQ2: EP Test for Coreference

-The ``EM'' column in Table \ref{tab:model-agnostic-filter} shows the proportion of \quoref\ questions (the validation split) that can be answered by the \modelagnosticfilter\ algorithm. ``Overlap'' and ``Encoder'' are two strategies for $Select\_Most\_Similar\_Sentence$ function, and ``Supervised'' and ``Unsupervised'' are the same for $Determine\_Entity\_Type$ function.
+The `EM' column in \autoref{tab:model-agnostic-filter} shows the proportion of \quoref\ questions (the validation split) that can be answered by the \modelagnosticfilter\ algorithm. `Overlap' and `Encoder' are the two strategies for the `Sentence Selection' step, and `Supervised' and `Unsupervised' are the same for the `Entity Type Matching'.

-The final \modelagnosticfilter\ algorithm uses the token overlap approach to select a sentence from the context, and uses the best \finetuned\ BERT model to find the entity type for the answer.
-With this, we can filter out 6.3\% (155/2418) questions from the dev set.
-While this number is not very high, a similar exercise on \squad\ determines that at least 16\% questions can be answered by this shortcut, which is consistent with prior findings \cite{DBLP:conf/emnlp/JiaL17}.
+The final \modelagnosticfilter\ algorithm uses the token overlap approach to select a sentence from the context and uses the best \finetuned\ BERT model to find the entity type for the answer.
+With this, we can filter out $6.3\% (155/2418)$ questions from the dev set.
+While this number is not very high, a similar exercise on \squad\ determines that at least $21\%$ questions can be answered by this shortcut, which is consistent with prior findings \cite{DBLP:conf/emnlp/JiaL17}.